 and serve Him with great humility.

-The Canticle reminds us of two great insights that were integral to Francis’s spirituality.
-The first is the simplicity of his recognition that the created world is the first revelation of God.
-It is God’s creation and it is also God’s dwelling place.
-The spark of divine presence which flares forth from all of creation can be recognised in the elements of the earth and in the creatures that live upon her, and also in the expression of our highest selves through respect, openness, forgiveness and acceptance.
-The second is that acceptance of kinship with all that is created requires a deep loving concern for the well-being of every sibling in God’s family.
+The Canticle reminds us of the two great insights that were integral to Francis’s spirituality.
+The first insight is the simplicity of his recognition that the created world is the first revelation of God.
+Creation, the entire cosmos, is God’s handiwork and it is also God’s dwelling place.
+The spark of divine presence which flares forth from all of creation can be recognised in the elements of the earth and in all of the creatures that live upon her.
+The spark of the divine can also be experienced in the expression of our highest selves through respect, openness, forgiveness and acceptance.
+The second insight is that acceptance of kinship with all that is created challenges us to a deep loving concern for the well-being of every other sibling in God’s family.

 Francis’ Canticle invites us to remember that gratitude for the gift of creation is not enough.
-As sisters or brothers to the earth, the wind, the flowing waterways, and every living thing, we have a family responsibility to actively care for and protect them.
+As sisters or brothers to the earth, the wind, the flowing waterways, and every living thing, we have a family responsibility to actively care for and protect our “family” members.
 We must live in such a way as to ensure their well-being as we do our own.

 Today our own praise expands to embrace revelations of kinship unknown to Francis.
-He was a man of his time and knew only the world he saw around him.
+Since humans first ventured into space our understanding of the universe has expanded exponentially.
+Francis was a man of his time and knew only the world he saw around him.
 His gift was not so much that he saw far into the horizons of the universe, but that he saw every person and every aspect of creation with eyes of faith and so recognised and loved the other as kin.